katia-energizer/tutorial_regular_expressions_search/tutorial.md

 * Find all regular expression matches in the text using the [`findAll`](#findAll) function
 * Learn if your regular expression matches the whole text; depending on a applied function, you can get a Booolean value or a certain match parameter using the [`matchEntire`](#matchEntire) or [`matches`](#matches) functions.

-Toy can find the full list of functions in the [`Regex` type reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/#kotlin.text.Regex).
+You can find the full list of functions in the [`Regex` type reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/#kotlin.text.Regex).

 ### containsMatchIn